fivesqrd/fluent-frontier/README.md

 ```

-## Template Classes ##
+## Templates ##
-Keeping code clean by generating a message from a pre-built template
+Keeping code clean by generating a message from a pre-built template class:
 ```
 $messageId = (new Fluent\Message())->send(
     new MyApp/Notification/Shipped($params)